Iowa Electric Rates

-MidAmerican Energy’s electric rate increase filing was approved in March 2014, and the new tariffs were approved on July 31, 2014.
-New line items and a new electric rate code will appear in the Electric Charges section of each bill.
+In it's first electric base rate increase since 1995, MidAmerican Energy’s electric rate increase filing was approved in March 2014, and the new tariffs were approved on July 31, 2014.
+New line items and a new electric rate code appear in the Electric Charges section of each bill.
 New items include:

 - Phase-In Factor: The rate increase will be phased in over approximately three years and began with